 HASP Management will not provide any travel documentation for foreign teams.
 This includes but is not limited to, official invitations, VISA support documentation, letters to the embassy.
-The CFP, payload application and payload acceptance can be used in your to support your travel request.
+The CFP, payload application and payload acceptance can be used to support your travel request.
+Any schools with foreign nationals traveling to Palestine or Fort Sumner will also need to provide a letter, on institution letterhead, identifying the foreign nationals and accepting responsibility for them while onsite.
+An example of this letter will be posted on the HASP website.